BioLM/py-biolm/docs/model-docs/BioLMTox.rst

 Description
 -----------

-Large language models (LLMs) have had incredible success in the last few years.
+Toxin classification
-A word to emphasize is large.
-These models have millions if not billions of parameters.
-This makes creating LLMs from scratch extremely costly.
-Fortunately, techniques such as transfer learning and fine tuning can leverage these massive and high performance models at a fraction of the cost.
-An important target for machine learning in computational biology that can benefit from LLMs and the emerging pre-train fine-tune paradigm is toxin classification.
-Toxin classification has important applications in both industry and research settings and has been a concern for some time with respect to biosecurity and in the fields of protein, DNA and drug design.
-BioLMTox is an application of this pre-train fine-tune paradigm, honing the ESM-2 Pre-Trained Protein Language Model for general toxin classification.
+has important applications in both industry and research settings and has been a concern for some time with respect to biosecurity and in the fields of protein, DNA and drug design.
+BioLMTox is an application of the pre-train fine-tune paradigm, honing the ESM-2 Pre-Trained Protein Language Model for general toxin classification.